How to Be Kind to Your Inner Critic

 Best Inner Critic Tips for Beginners and Everyday Stress

 These inner critic tips work best when they are short, repeatable, and believable.
-Start small; the practice should fit a kitchen chair, bus seat, or office stairwell.
+Start small; the practice can fit while folding laundry, waiting with a hospital clipboard, or standing quietly as items move along a supermarket conveyor.

 - Name the Critic: Say, “This is the inner critic talking,” rather than “This is who I am.”